roryp/azdevcli/README.md

 ### Running Playwright tests

-Once the workshop is completed you can complete the included /tests/README.md instructions which contains an included [Playwright](https://playwright.dev/) smoke test that will hit the ToDo app web endpoint, create, and delete an item.
+Complete the included /tests/README.md instructions containing an included [Playwright](https://playwright.dev/) smoke test that will hit the ToDo app web endpoint, create  and delete an item.

 ## References